• Skip to primary navigation

 Ingredients

-• 1 cup shredded vegan cheese, cheddar or Monterrey jack
+• 1 cup shredded vegan cheese cheddar, pepper jack, or colby jack

 Instructions

-1. Carefully spread each layer in a large, flat glass bowl or dish.
+• Carefully spread each layer in a large, flat glass bowl or dish.
 Start with the refried beans at the bottom.
 The next layer should be the sour cream.
 The third layer should be guacamole, and the fourth should be salsa.
-(Layering the guacamole next to the salsa keeps it from oxidizing and turning brown.)
 Top with a layer of shredded cheese.
-Serve with organic tortilla chips and watch it disappear!

 • Garlicky White Bean Dip